ltqb/slackbot/docs/purpose.md

-- 1.get the slack channel chat history
+- get the slack channel chat history
-- 2.choose the useful and right answer for the question in channel
+- choose the useful and right answer for the question in channel
-- 3.show the result and automatic reply the asker
+- show the result and automatic reply the asker